Health Risks of Amphetamines

 The Final Straw

 While all these effects are bad enough, are amphetamines also associated with fatalities?
-A study in the United Kingdom collected information on 832 deaths over a ten-year period where the person who died tested positive for an amphetamine-type stimulant.
+A study in the United Kingdom collected information on 832 deaths over a 10-year period where the person who died tested positive for an amphetamine-type stimulant.
 In 108 cases, the person who died had only taken an amphetamine-type stimulant and no other drug or alcohol.
-In these cases, the deaths were mostly caused by cerebral hemorrhage or a crisis created by that high blood pressure described earlier.
-Other deaths resulted from an aggravation of pre-existing heart or heart-lung conditions.
+In these cases, the deaths were mostly caused by cerebral hemorrhage or a crisis created by the high blood pressure described earlier.
+Other deaths resulted from an aggravation of preexisting heart or heart-lung conditions.
 Only nine people died as a result of risky behavior while intoxicated, including traffic crashes.

 If you know someone who has a problem with amphetamines or other drugs, contact a Narconon meth rehab counselor.